LET’S PRESERVE THE PLANET: Virunga National Park Movie

 - The British company Soco International makes informal studies of deposits of oil in the bowels of the park.
 One purpose of the film is to stop further development of oilfields in the park, which would threaten the existence of the park and its valuable and rare animals.

--The park in not safe place and its existence is at risk.
+- The park is not a safe place and its existence is at risk.